 Netcraft processes millions of spam emails every day, and any malware attachments are analysed to identify key infrastructure URLs.
 Running the malware in a sandbox environment reveals the URLs that it attempts to connect to, including those that transmit operational instructions for the malware, download further stages of the attack, or receive payment for malware such as ransomware.

 Netcraft can also provide a feed of email addresses participating in advance fee fraud schemes, found in the millions of spam emails that it analyses.
 This feed also contains any addresses intended to receive credentials captured by the phishing attacks that Netcraft identifies.

-The malicious site feeds make up a constantly updated database of patterns that match the URLs and email addresses recorded by Netcraft.
+The malicious site and threat intelligence feeds make up a constantly updated database of patterns that match the URLs and email addresses recorded by Netcraft.

-The feeds are available as either an encrypted database, with which specific identifiers can be looked up to determine whether they’re blocked; or a plain text database, letting you view the full contents of the feed, and offering extra information about the threats such as attack targets and IP addresses.
+The feeds are available as either an encrypted database, with which specific identifiers can be looked up to determine whether they’re blocked; or a plain text database (in TSV or JSONL format), letting you view the full contents of the feed, and offering extra information about the threats such as attack targets and IP addresses.

 The feeds employ a versioning system to ensure that customers who have fallen behind can catch up incrementally, or if necessary, by requesting the full feed.

 We also regularly re-test malicious URLs so that they can be removed from the feed once the malicious content has been taken down.
 This ensures that end users of the feeds are not prevented from accessing any legitimate content on a previously compromised site for longer than is necessary.

 Reference code and technical documentation is provided to help integrate the feeds into your products and services, and support is available via email and telephone.